The Punisher (2004 film): Plot

-With Saint despondent, Castle assaults Saint's club and kills every member of his mob, including his remaining son John.
-Saint escapes the building, albeit wounded.
+With Saint despondent, Castle attacks Saint's club "Saints and Sinners" and kills every member of his mob, including John.
+Howard escapes the building despite being wounded.
 Castle pursues him and shoots him in a duel.
 As Saint lies dying, Castle reveals his schemes that led Saint to kill his friend and wife.
-He ties Saint to a car and sends it into the club's parking lot, which is rigged with explosives, prompting a set of explosions that kills Saint, and which forms the shape of a skull when viewed from the air.
+Castle ties Saint to a car and sends it into the club's parking lot, which is rigged with explosives.
+Saint perishes in the ensuing explosion.
+Castle returns home and prepares to kill himself with his mission fulfilled, but decides to continue to fight crime after seeing a vision of his wife.
+Castle leaves some of Saint's money as a farewell gift to the tenants for protecting him and is then seen standing alone on the Sunshine Skyway Bridge at sunset.

-Castle returns home and prepares to kill himself with his mission fulfilled, but changes his mind after seeing a vision of his wife, instead deciding to continue to fight crime.
-He leaves some of Saint's money as a farewell gift to the tenants for protecting him.
-He is then seen standing alone on the Sunshine Skyway Bridge at sunset, where, in a voice-over, he vows to kill all killers, rapists, psychopaths, sadists, and anyone else who harms innocent people in any way in his new identity, the Punisher.
+In a voice-over, Castle assumes the new identity of Punisher and vows to kill any criminal who harms innocent people in any way.